Renovation

 5. Deal with any mold in your apartment

-Gross says after the place is dried out, but before you proceed with construction, if you have any concerns or if there are any odors, it's time to get a qualified mold assessor to do an independent test.
+Gross said after the place is dried out, but before you proceed with construction, if you have any concerns or if there are any odors, it's time to get a qualified mold assessor to do an independent test.
 They will take air samples and compare the samples to unaffected areas.
-"A mold assessor will make an evaluation on whether the place is considered ready for repair," he says.
+"A mold assessor will make an evaluation on whether the place is considered ready for repair," he said.

 6. Repairing and restoring the damage